LMS locomotive numbering and classification: Post-grouping numbering

-New Locomotives

 New-build LMS locomotives were not allocated any particular numbers, but were fitted into the most appropriate division.
 The unallocated 13xxx series of numbers were also used for new build LMS types.

-1932 Renumbering
+1932 renumbering

 In 1932, as older locomotives had been withdrawn and new standard LMS designs were becoming more common, it was decided that modifications should be made to the numbering system.
-In short, all LMS-built locomotives were to have numbers in the 1-9999 series, with pre-Grouping locomotives being renumbered out of that series as required to accommodate them.
+In short, all LMS-built locomotives were to have numbers in the 1–9999 series, with pre-Grouping locomotives being renumbered out of that series as required to accommodate them.

 The introduction of this scheme involved renumbering both new and old locomotives to put them in the appropriate sequences.
 During the remainder of the 1930s, numbers were cleared for new locomotives by simply adding 20000 to the numbers of old locomotives.

 Diesel shunters, which started to appear from the early 1930s onwards, were numbered in the same series as steam locomotives.
 Originally a series commencing at 7400 was planned, but it was soon evident that this would not provide sufficient space and it was replaced by a series commencing at 7050.
 The prototype mainline diesel locomotives, the first of which was introduced at the end of 1947 just prior to Nationalisation were given the 'significant numbers' 10000 and 10001.